picture books

 Picture books for Women’s History Month

 I have been reading so many books with my kids for Women’s History Month over the past few weeks and am loving the conversations we’re having.
 Both my son and my daughter are very interested in women’s achievements and keep asking which book I got from the library that day.
 Whether you have daughters or sons (or both), taking time to celebrate this month helps everyone understand more about equality.
-Here are 10 picture books for Women’s History Month to help you kick off the dialogue.
+Here are several picture books for Women’s History Month to help you kick off the dialogue.

 Dear Girl, by Amy Krouse Rosenthal and Paris Rosenthal.
 I’ve raved about this book before and bought it for my kids several years ago, but it’s worth including again.
 The book focuses on empowering girls and talks about all the things girls can do, including being brave, being kind, being adventurous, and even being emotional.
 I adore AKR’s books and was so sad when she died (the boy version of this book written after she passed away is not as good).